History & Concepts

 Here we imagine The Library of All Possible Books; we are using the library as our metaphor for a transformative recent breakthrough in particle physics: the Amplituhedron—a static, multi-dimensional geometry that represents all possible interactions, which in our model is the geometry of the Shannon "channels" themselves.

 Our Plexus is the basis of the "Map" of every possible truth and connection that could exist in our Library of All Possible Books.
 We aren't creating new space; we are venturing through the rooms of the library.
 Here, to "discover" isn't to "make" something new—it is to finally find the right aisle and shelf in the geometry of "everything there is" (the Amplituhedron).
-Conversely, a "problem" is simply a book we have not yet charted our way to.
+Conversely, an unsolved "problem" is simply a book we have not yet charted our way to.
+(See Case Study: The Atomic Signal at the end of this article for a look at how humanity spent 2,000 years 'finding the shelf' for the atom)

 Outpost 4.
 The Error-Correction Engine: Solvability and Progress#